kooparse/zalgebra/README.md

-add | Construct new vector resulting from the addition between two vectors scale | Construct new vector after multiplying each components by the given scalar cross | Construct the cross product (as vector) from two vectors (only for vec3) dot | Return the dot product between two vector
+add | Construct new vector resulting from the addition between two vectors scale | Construct new vector after multiplying each components by the given scalar cross | Construct the cross product (as vector) from two vectors (only for vec3) dot | Return the dot product between two vectors lerp | Linearly interpolates between two vectors

 ### Matrices
 Note: All matrices are column-major.